 Open all year round to groups for tours on reservation.

-In summer, individual themed tours are possible (families, small groups)
+In summer, individual themed tours are possible (for families or small groups)

 Adult : €2,50